iCliniq Logo

 Welcome back to icliniq.com.

 Okay, so if this is occurring so sequentially, then it is likely to be a severe Infection.
-I asked you about your medical history, I would like to know because you need to start immediately antibiotic prophylaxis straight away.
-You can also rinse your mouth with lukewarm salt water several times a day or mouth rinse with chlorhexidine gluconate mouthwash.
-Do let me know your medical or medication history, that would allow me to differentiate between the cause, whether these ulcers are caused by bacterial origin or if they have any underlying medical condition to it.
+I asked you about your medical history because you need to start antibiotic prophylaxis straight away.
+You can also rinse your mouth with lukewarm salt water several times a day or rinse your mouth with Chlorhexidine gluconate mouthwash.
+Do let me know your medical or medication history, that would allow me to differentiate between the cause, whether these ulcers are caused by bacterial origin, or if they have any underlying medical condition to it.
 So let me know.
-Your ulcers look too severe and acute, you will need to start treatment straight away.
-Any allergies to any antibiotics or any medications in general that you know of?
+Your ulcers look too severe and acute, and you will need to start treatment straight away.
+Do you have any allergies to any antibiotics or any medications in general that you know of?
 Confirm this before I prescribe the prophylaxis.
-Medical history too, please.
+Kindly share your medical history too (if any).

 Thanks and regards.